 HDB homes have evolved over the years, from basic flats catering to simple, everyday needs, to homes that meet higher aspirational desires for quality living.
-Our showflats, the My Nice Home Gallery, were also set up to display the quality, functionality, and spaciousness of our flats.
-In spite of these advancements, affordability and functionality continue to be emphasised.
+Our My Nice Home Gallery show flats, were also set up to display the quality, functionality, and spaciousness of our flats.
 Different flat types are available to cater not only for nuclear families, but for singles, the elderly, and multi-generation families as well.

 Affordable homes for everyone

-Eligible resale flat buyers can receive the CPF Housing Grant for the initial payment or to reduce the mortgage loan for their flat purchase.
-Over the years, various CPF Housing Grants, such as the Additional CPF Housing Grant (AHG) and Special CPF Housing Grant (SHG), have been introduced.
+Over the years, various CPF housing grants, such as the Additional CPF Housing Grant (AHG) and Special CPF Housing Grant (SHG), have also been introduced.
 These housing grants ease the financial burden of low-income and middle-income households in buying their first flat.

-While waiting for their new flats to be completed, first-timer married couples with SC children under 16 could also get temporary housing under the Parenthood Provisional Housing Scheme (PPHS) which was also introduced in January 2013.
+While waiting for their new flats to be completed, first-timer married couples with SC children below the age of 16 could also get temporary housing under the Parenthood Provisional Housing Scheme (PPHS), which was introduced in January 2013.
 The scheme has been reviewed to benefit more families, including all married and fiancé-fiancée couples comprising at least 1 first-timer, as well as divorced/ widowed persons with children.

-Since November 2014’s BTO and SBF exercises, we have enhanced the Married Child Priority Scheme (MCPS).
-The improved MCPS offers applicants significantly higher chances of success.
-Up to 30% of the flats have been set aside for MCPS first-timer families and up to 15% for second-timer families.
+Since November 2014’s sales exercises, we have enhanced the Married Child Priority Scheme (MCPS).
+The improved MCPS offers applicants greater assurance of their chances of success.
+Up to 30% of the flats in a sales exercise have been set aside for MCPS first-timer families and up to 15% for second-timer families.
 Within the MCPS quota, we will extend first priority to 2 groups of applicants, namely:

-- Parents and married children who apply for a flat to live together under 1 roof
+- Parents and married child who apply for a flat to live together under 1 roof

 - Parents who own a flat in a mature estate and apply for a BTO flat in a non-mature estate to live near their married child